SensehacK/dev-cheatsheet/ios/lifecycle/retain_cycle.md

 Only classes and closures are reference types in Swift.
 Everything else is mostly value type.
-Now `actors` are the exeption which was recently introduced.
+Now `actors` are the exception which was recently introduced.

 As long as you reference a reference object in a closure body by default it captures strong so to avoid that you can capture them in the closure block syntax